 Jazz guitar articles constitute a vast amount of knowledge found on this website: over fifty pieces have been written on different aspects of jazz guitar.
-Articles can often provide more in-depth information on crucial jazz topics than regular lessons.
+Articles can often provide more in-depth information on crucial jazz topics than regular jazz guitar lessons.

 The article topics range from the basic “how-to’s” to advanced questions on jazz harmony …

-… still covering everything in between: tune learning, effective practicing, instructional material suggestions, ear training, gear and sound, rhythms, proper technique, injuries, etc.
+… still covering everything in between: tune learning, effective practicing, instructional material suggestions, ear training, gear, tone and sound, rhythms, proper technique, injuries, etc.

 A lot of the articles and jazz guitar topics found here were tailor-made answers to specific questions by visitors.
 My greatest inspiration for writing instructional articles comes from the opportunity to answer specific questions.
 Please ask your own questions here.

-Lastly, you should use the information provided here to polish certain areas of your playing, along with the other straight-forward lessons on improvisation and comping found on this website.
+Lastly, you should use the information provided here to polish certain areas of your playing, along with the other straight-forward jazz guitar lessons on improvisation and jazz chord (comping) found on this website.
 As you may know, you can read, think and talk all you want about it, but it’s nothing compared to putting your hands on the guitar and working it out.
 Learn from the lessons, read and reflect upon the articles and … practice, practice, practice!

 Jazz Guitar Articles: Guitar Lessons Topics